-ON THIS PAGE: You will find out more about the factors that increase the chance of developing this type of cancer.
-To see other pages, use the menu.
+ON THIS PAGE: You will find out more about the factors that increase the chance of developing inflammatory breast cancer.
+Use the menu to see other pages.

 A risk factor is anything that increases a person’s chance of developing cancer.
 Although risk factors often influence the risk of developing cancer, most do not directly cause cancer.
 Some people with several risk factors never develop cancer, while others with no known risk factors do.
-However, knowing your risk factors and talking about them with your doctor may help you make more informed lifestyle and health care choices.
+Knowing your risk factors and talking about them with your doctor may help you make more informed lifestyle and health care choices.

 The risk factors for inflammatory breast cancer are the same as those for other forms of breast cancer.
 It is not known what specific factors can raise a woman’s risk of inflammatory breast cancer.
 A family history of breast cancer in general may increase the risk of developing inflammatory breast cancer, but no specific genetic mutations or changes have been found for this type of breast cancer.